Sign In

 With the right advanced personal training certificate, you can work with seniors or youth clients, help people with injuries or special needs, and teach groups or coach and motivate people with chronic health conditions.

-It’s a Form of Continuing Education
+Advanced Certifications are a Form of Continuing Education

 Continuing education is essential for trainers.
 Exercise science changes as researchers make discoveries.
 To do your job well and serve clients effectively, you must keep learning.
 Additionally, most certifications require that you keep earning credits to maintain your credential.